Renault Symbol: First generation (; 1999)

-Facelift
+Facelifts

 It was facelifted in March 2002, gaining the new front end of the hatchback Clio, black moldings on the bumpers, slightly revised interior (electric window buttons moved from the central console onto the doors, the steering wheel got a new design) and improved safety levels.
 New engines were also added: a 1.5-litre diesel (65 hp, 160 Nm), and the 1.6-litre, 16-valve petrol (105 hp, 148 Nm) in Europe, which was only available with the Dynamique trim level.
 Throughout the following years, two other versions of the dCi engine were featured in the range: the 65 hp version was upgraded to 70 hp (following the introduction of the Euro IV emission standards from January 2005) and a more powerful version of 80 hp and 185 Nm (in the second half of 2004).
 A new 1.2-litre, 16-valve engine (75 hp, 105 Nm) was introduced the first half of 2006.
 An automatic transmission version was available, but only with the 1.4 16-valve petrol engine.

 The new front end was adopted in South America from 2003.
 In Brazil two engines were adapted to run with flexible-fuel: the 1.0-litre, 16-valve (76 hp on petrol, 77 hp on alcohol) and the 1.6-litre 16-valve (110 hp on petrol, 115 hp on alcohol); while in Argentina a CNG version was introduced towards the end of the year.
 The interior of the pre-facelifted model was kept in the South American facelift version.
-In Colombia, it was added the automatic transmission in 2004 to the Symbol Expression, and the new interior of the facelift model was added in 2008, with some differences from the European version, including the location of the electric window controls, the seats and the radio, and it kept the exterior of the phase II Symbol.
-The Alizé model included front electric windows and driver airbag; the Expression included electric mirrors, digital clock, passenger airbag, ABS and foglights.
+In Colombia, automatic transmission was added in 2004 to the Symbol Expression, and the new interior of the facelift model was added in 2008, with some differences from the European version, including the location of the electric window controls, the seats and the radio, and it kept the exterior of the phase II Symbol.
+The Alizé model electric front windows and a driver's airbag; the Expression included electric mirrors, a digital clock, a passenger airbag, ABS and foglights.
 The 2008 model also included a 1.6-litre petrol engine, replacing the 1.4-litre one.

 The Nissan Platina was available only with the 1.6-litre 16-valve petrol engine (110 hp; 82 kW).
-It had four trim levels, baptized Grado Q, Grado K, Grado K plus and Grado A, the same as the top cards in a playing deck.
-From the 2008 model year, they changed to Custom, Emotion, Premium and Premium A. It was sold either with a manual gearbox or with an automatic one with overdrive system.
+It had four trim levels, named Grado Q, Grado K, Grado K plus and Grado A, the same as the top cards in a playing deck.
+From the 2008 model year, they changed to Custom, Emotion, Premium and Premium A. It was sold either with a manual gearbox or with an automatic one with an overdrive system.

-In the first half of 2005, minor changes were done to the Renault models.
-These included clear tail lights and side repeaters, a slightly modified grille and some of the display units passing form analogue to digital.
+In the first half of 2005, minor changes were made to the models.
+These included clear tail light lenses and side repeaters, a slightly modified grille and some of the display units changing from analogue to digital.